LiveGTech/Neuron/docs/en/authentication.md

 }
 ```

-**3b.4.** The receiving node MUST then use the node discovery file to determine whether the sending node is genuine, by using the sending node's unique identifier and public key (as listed on the node discovery file) to verify the signature.
+**3b.4.** The receiving node MUST then use the node discovery file to determine whether the sending node is genuine, by using the sending node's unique identifier and public key (as listed on the node discovery file) to verify the signature of the `in` value.
 Once verified, the receiving node can then return any data:

 ```json
 {